CHATAN1git/power-bi---IPL_Data_Analysis/README.md

 - Understand team and player performances
 - Identify match-winning factors
 - Discover trends across seasons
-- Present the insights in an interactive and visual format using Power BI
+- Present the insights in an interactive and visual format using Power BI.

 ## 📊 Features of the Dashboard
 - 🏆 **Team Performance Overview** – Wins, losses, and trends by team